esha0612/liars-bar-llm-amongus/README.md

 ```
 python multi_game_runner.py -n 3
 ```
-Specify the number of games you want to run after `-n`, where multiple rounds will occur until all models have participated in the game the number of times specified
+Specify the number of games you want to run after `-n`.
+Each model will continue playing until it has participated in the specified number of rounds.”
 ### Analysis

 The game records will be saved in the `game_records` folder in the directory in json format